zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 To display these three temporary results, select one of the options (*original*, *cc_node*, or *cc_image*) and then press the *Set view mode* button.

+.. _color-correction-bake-apply:

 The *bake* button allows to bake all the changes made to the original texture, using Blender’s internal bake function.
 These changes can be automatically saved by pressing the *save* button.

 The *apply cc* button consents to use the new-modified material.
-In this case *EM tools* will automatically replace the original material with the new one.
+In this case *EM tools* promotes the baked *cc_image* and keeps a backup reference to the original texture for rollback.

 By pressing the *remove cc setup* button, located at the top of the *Color Correction* panel, the user can easily restore the original material.

+.. _color-correction-troubleshooting:

+**Troubleshooting**

+- Renamed image/BSDF nodes are supported.
+- Materials without a valid Principled/Diffuse color pipeline are skipped and reported.